cyntzhou/tripmates/README.md

 ## Run locally
 Copy `.env_template` to a file named `.env` in the base repo.
 Fill in database configurations.

-`npm run dev` runs both the server and client.
-Head to `localhost:8080`

-`npm run server` runs only the Express server app on your env's PORT, or port 3000.

-`npm run client` runs only the React front-end app on port 8080.

-When running both, `webpack.dev.config.js` specifies a proxy that redirects requests from `localhost:8080/api` to `localhost:3000/api`
+In the base repo, run `npm start` to start the server.

+Then, `cd client` and `npm start` to start the client.

+Head to `localhost:3000`.

 ## Test
 `npm test`